viihna-lehraine/Shadex/README.md

 After cloning, it would be easiest to open up the project in VS Code and run it in a live server environment.
 Please make sure to keep the directory's structure intact, or it will fail to work.

+I plan to introduce an easier way to use this locally in the future.
+Probably with the full release of 1.0.

 ***

 ## Features